RanjaniPadmanabhan/Data-Science-Projects/README.md

 ## Data Science Projects

-The following projects were done by me as part of my Masters (MSc) in Data Science education.
+The following projects were done by me for educational purposes.
-Projects were done in Python and R.
+Projects were done in Python and R. <br/>
+(Work under progress..)

 R Projects can be found here : https://rpubs.com/RanjaniPadmanabhan